CBAM and Indian Steel: What the Carbon Levy Actually Costs and How to Respond

 Kalyani Group

-Green steel benchmarkKalyani Group’s Pune EAF plant, operated by Saarloha Advanced Materials, produces green steel with GHG emissions of less than 0.19 tCO₂ per tonne of crude steel under the KALYANI FeRRESTA brand — which would place it firmly in five-star Green Steel Taxonomy territory.
-This is a proof point that near-zero emission steel is technically achievable in India today using EAF with renewable electricity, even if it is not yet economically viable at the commodity grade scale that drives the bulk of EU export volumes.
+Green steel benchmarkKalyani Group’s Pune EAF plant, operated by Saarloha Advanced Materials, produces green steel with GHG emissions of less than 0.19 tCO₂ per tonne of crude steel under the KALYANI FeRRESTA brand — and net zero emissions under the KALYANI FeRRESTA PLUS brand — both verified by DNV Business Assurance India.
+At 0.19 tCO₂/t, FeRRESTA sits well within five-star Green Steel Taxonomy territory.
+The plant uses 100% renewable electricity and more than 70% recycled scrap material.
+This is a proof point that near-zero emission steel is technically achievable in India today, even if it is not yet economically viable at the commodity grade scale that drives the bulk of EU export volumes — given that scrap-based EAF production costs significantly more than iron ore-based BF-BOF steelmaking.

 The strategic choices facing Indian steel exporters right now